 While we all must do our part to prevent the spread of the virus, if you do become ill or are exposed to someone who is ill, here is what you need to know as a member of the University community:

-- If You Have Symptoms: If you are experiencing symptoms of COVID-19, you must report your symptoms through the mobile screening app or directly to Pace’s Coronavirus Coordination Officer.
+- If You Have Symptoms: If you are experiencing symptoms of COVID-19, you must report your symptoms through the PaceSafe mobile screening app or directly to University Health Care.
 Students who are experiencing symptoms of COVID-19 will be directed to seek medical care and obtain a COVID-19 test.
+To protect your privacy, NEVER email any health care information.
+You must upload any test results or other private health care information through the University Health Care’s secure patient portal.

-- If You Test Positive: If you test positive for COVID-19, you are required to inform Pace’s Coronavirus Coordination Officer immediately and cooperate with all contact tracing efforts, which will include providing information about contact with other members of the Pace Community.
+- If You Test Positive: If you test positive for COVID-19, you are required to inform University Health Careimmediately, upload test results to University Health Care’s secure patient portal, and cooperate with all contact tracing efforts, which will include providing information about contact with other members of the Pace Community.
+To protect your privacy, NEVER email any health care information about your health or anyone else’s health.
+You must upload any test results or other private health care information through the University Health Care’s secure patient portal.

 - You may be required to self-isolate, on or off-campus, depending on your status as a residential or commuter student.
 If you live in Pace’s residence halls, your suitemates or roommates will be required to self-quarantine as well.

-- Pace’s Coronavirus Coordination Officer will work with New York State and local government contact tracing officials.
+- Pace’s Coronavirus Coordination Officer and University Health Care will work with New York State and local health department contact tracing team.

-- Following contact tracing, Pace’s Coronavirus Coordination Officer will notify faculty, staff, students, or visitors, as necessary and appropriate, about possible exposure.
+- Following contact tracing, Pace’s Coronavirus Coordination Officer and University Health Care will notify faculty, staff, students, or visitors, as necessary and appropriate, about possible exposure.

-- Pace’s custodial staff will close off any areas where you may have spent any significant time, including classrooms, bathrooms, etc., so that they may begin the cleaning and disinfection process.
+- Pace’s custodial staff will close off areas where you may have spent any significant time, including classrooms, bathrooms, etc., so that they may begin the cleaning and disinfection process.
+This could take 24–48 hours.

-- Depending on where you have been, it may be necessary to close a floor and/or building until a time when it can be properly sanitized.
+- Depending on where you have been, it may be necessary to close off a room, a floor and/or building until a time when it can be properly sanitized.

-All members of the Pace Community will be required to complete a mandatory online training and education module prior to the start of the fall semester.
-Students may complete their mandatory training here.
+All members of the Pace Community will be required to complete a mandatory online training and education module prior to the start of the spring semester.
+The training module will be sent to you via your Pace email account.

 Appropriate use of face coverings is critical in minimizing the risk of transmission to others near you.
 Remember, a face covering is not a substitute for social distancing.
 Face coverings must be worn at all times, especially in common areas or when social distancing cannot be maintained.
-Pace University will provide reusable cloth face coverings to all students, faculty, and staff.
-If you have an underlying health condition that prevents you from wearing a face covering, you should wear a face shield, if possible.
 In general, N95 respirators and medical grade masks are reserved for health care workers.
 For more information about face coverings, please see our Campus Health and Safety page.

-Pace’s commitment to providing a world class education for all our students continues this fall with planning for in-person, remote, and hybrid learning modalities.
+Pace’s commitment to providing a world class education for all our students continues this spring with planning for in-person, remote, and hybrid learning modalities.
 All academic decisions will be made in consultation with the Deans, Faculty and Staff councils, and the student government, to the fullest extent possible.
-Now that Pace has received official guidelines from New York State (PDF), we will share our finalized and comprehensive plan shortly.

-Academic Calendar: In consultation with the appropriate public health authorities, Pace University has altered the 2020–2021 academic calendar to provide the best opportunity for our students to successfully complete their fall semester with as little possibility for disruption as possible.
-By beginning early, this provides the Pace Community with the greatest flexibility for our students and faculty during these extraordinary times.
+Academic Calendar: In consultation with the appropriate public health authorities, Pace University has altered the 2020–2021 academic calendar to provide the best opportunity for our students to successfully complete their spring semester with as little possibility for disruption as possible.
+By beginning the spring semester with online classes for the first two weeks for the semester and removing spring break, this provides the Pace Community with the greatest flexibility for our students and faculty during these extraordinary times.

 Delivery of Instruction: Pace University is known for our commitment to providing student-centered learning experiences with a focus on in-person instruction and engagement.
-We are planning to continue this commitment in Fall 2020 in a way that prioritizes and protects the health of our vibrant community of students, faculty, and staff.
+We are planning to continue this commitment in Spring 2021 in a way that prioritizes and protects the health of our vibrant community of students, faculty, and staff.

-For the Fall 2020 semester, courses will be offered in one of four instructional modalities:
+For the Spring 2021 semester, courses will be offered in one of four instructional modalities:

 - Fully on-campus: A course with only traditional in-person, on-campus class meetings.
 Due to capacity restrictions and social distance requirements, enrollment in these fully on-campus courses will be limited.